- Enabling the Bloomberg connector

-With the Macrobond Bloomberg connector you can retrieve historical time series from Bloomberg if Bloomberg Terminal is installed and running on your computer.
+With the Macrobond Bloomberg connector you can retrieve historical time series from Bloomberg if Bloomberg Terminal or Access Point On Demand is installed and running on your computer.

 The application determines the start date and frequency automatically.
 The highest supported frequency is daily data and the earliest start date is 1930-01-01.